wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

 ### Providing functions to the kernel

-You may notice that the samples in the previous sections use different spots to introduce functions to the kernel.
+You may have noticed that the samples in the previous sections use different spots to introduce functions to the kernel.
 When creating the prompt-based functions, we added the plugin with the functions to a kernel instance.
 In the second sample with the C# based time function, we added the function to the kernel builder.